The Taliban is retaking Afghanistan. Here’s how the Islamist group rebuilt and what it wants.

 Militants also replenished their ranks through a campaign of fear and violence.
 People who enlisted in police forces or the national army were assassinated.
 Public intellectuals, journalists, media figures and others who represent the young face of Afghanistan’s civil society were also targeted.

-Afghan troops, their ranks dogged by incompetence and corruption, have withered in the face of the Taliban incursion.
+Afghan troops, their ranks dogged by incompetence and corruption, have withered in the face of the Taliban’s advances.

 “People are asking, ‘Do I want to die for an administration that has not sent my unit ammunition?
 We’ve not been paid in months, we’re out of food.
-Now the Americans are gone',” Crews said.
+Now the Americans are gone,’ ” Crews said.
 “It seems kind of hopeless.”

 How is the Taliban funded and armed?